mattjaybe/sd-wildcards/README.md

 # sd-wildcards
 **A collection of wildcards for Stable Diffusion + Dynamic Prompts extension**

-Using the power of ChatGPT, I've created a number of wildcards to be used in Stable Diffusion by way of the Dynamic Prompts extension found in the Automatic1111 fork.
+Using ChatGPT, I've created a number of wildcards to be used in Stable Diffusion.
+Wildcards requires the Dynamic Prompts or Wildcards extension and works on Automatic1111, ComfyUI, Forge, SD.Next and more.

-You can create your own list of wildcards by telling ChatGPT this:
+You can create your own list of wildcards by telling any AI service such as ChatGPT/Gemini/CoPilot/MetaAI this:

 > Give me a list of all the different types of dresses for women.
 Make sure you list each one on its own line, alphabetical order, in lowercase, in singular form, and that there are no duplicates.
 Do not number each line.